kalaschnik/vox/README.md

 11. Run `npm run voxify`
 12. Add the Illustrator layer name to config.yaml
-13. Create a new TypeScript file with the camelCased name of your Illustrator file within the procedure folder (e.g., my-slide become mySlide.ts).
+13. Create a new TypeScript file with the camelCased name of your Illustrator layer within the procedure folder (e.g., my-slide become mySlide.ts).
 You can use the `sTemplate.ts` file as a template or even better: use a similar slide as template.
 14. For debuggin open DevTools: Cmd+Option+I
 15. Open `custom.d.ts` if you need to store new response data
 16. Response data is globally stored in `data` object within DevTools